 Step 2.
-The firmware checksum information appeared to help you confirm the file is correct.
+The firmware checksum information appears to help you confirm whether the file is correct.
 Once confirmed, click the Upgrade button to begin the upgrade process.

 Step 3.
-Wait for the process to finish.
+Wait for the process until it is finished.

 Step 4.
 When the upgrade is finished, the system will auto reboot and you can click the hyperlink "Click here when AP is ready" after the system restarts.